Note Sourced reference, not medical advice. Editorial standards.

 A sourced explanation of person-to-person hantavirus questions, including U.S. CDC context and Andes virus nuance.

-Last reviewed Published 4 cited sources
+Last reviewed Published 5 cited sources Disclosure

 Short answer